 World Oceans Day, June 8th, is a way to celebrate our world's shared oceans and our personal connection to the sea, as well as raise awareness about the crucial role the ocean plays in our lives and the important ways people can help protect it.
 Resources are organized by Grade Level.

-Introduction to the Impact of Plastic on Our Oceans: A short film for each grade level that explores the impact of plastic on our oceans.
+Introduce Students to the Impact of Plastic on Our Oceans: A short film for each grade level exploring the impact of plastic on oceans.

 High School: The Jetlagged and Plastic Pollution Coalition wants to show our addiction to plastics and raise awareness about the impact plastic waste has on the environment.
 (5:20 minutes run time)